 The first planet discovered since antiquity was found by mistake.
-Its discovery resulted in the greatest triumph of Newton's clockwork universe yet eventually led to its greatest failure at the hands of German patent clerk.
-Out of the ashes of that failure a new paradigm would rise, not just for scientists, but for the world we now know, and it was a solar eclipse that provided the proof.
+Its discovery resulted in the greatest triumph of Newton's clockwork universe, which eventually led to its greatest failure at the hands of a German patent clerk.
+Out of the ashes of that failure a new paradigm would rise, not just for scientists, but for the world as we know it-and it was a solar eclipse that provided the proof.

-On a clear night in 1781, William Herschel, a musician and self-taught astronomer born in Germany but raised in England, pointed a telescope he had designed and built himself at a relative unremarkable piece of sky.
-In his eyepiece he saw a faint bluish ball that he at first took to be a new comet.
-But as other astronomers turned their telescopes towards the new object, its changing position revealed motion more like a planet around the Sun, than a comet plunging in toward it.
+On a clear night in 1781, William Herschel, a musician and self-taught astronomer born in Germany but raised in England, pointed a telescope at a relatively unremarkable piece of sky.
+In his eyepiece he saw a faint bluish ball.
+At first, he took it to be a new comet.
+But as other astronomers turned their telescopes toward the new object, its changing position revealed motion more like a planet around the Sun than a comet plunging toward it.
 They named the new planet Uranus, after the Greek god of the sky.

-Yet something about Uranus wasn't quite right.
-No single orbital solution to Newton's Laws fit all of its observed positions.
+But something about Uranus wasn't quite right.
+No single orbital solution to Newton's law of gravity fit all of its observed positions.
 At the Paris Observatory, Urbain Jean Joseph Le Verrier, was given the task of reconciling these observations.
 Le Verrier was a brilliant young mathematical astronomer (what today we might call a theoretical astrophysicist) and in 1846 he published a paper with a startling hypothesis: Uranus was not alone.

-For almost 200 years Newton's laws of motion worked spectacularly well at explaining the motion of everything from a cannon ball's arc to the movement of the Moon and stars.
+For almost 200 years Newton's law of gravity worked spectacularly well at explaining the motion of everything from a cannon ball's arc to the movement of the Moon and stars.
 Everything about gravity was mathematically predictable.
-According to Le Verrier's calculations, the only way Uranus could move as it did was if it was being influenced by an as yet undiscovered planet even farther from the Sun.
+According to Le Verrier's calculations, the only way Uranus could move as it did was if it were influenced by an as yet undiscovered planet even farther from the Sun.
 To assert was one thing; to reveal, another.
 Le Verrier worked backwards from effect to cause and on August 31, 1846 announced the precise celestial coordinates where astronomers should turn their telescopes to reveal the unseen planet.
 Less than a month later, Neptune was found precisely where Le Verrier said.

-Neptune's discovery was the highest triumph yet of Newton and science and confirmation of the contemporary assertion by philosophers that if one could but know all the "forces that set nature in motion, and all positions of all items of which nature is composed," then the future and past could be predicted with infinite precision.
+Neptune's discovery was the highest triumph yet of Newton and science; it was confirmation of the contemporary assertion by philosophers that if one could but know all the "forces that set nature in motion, and all positions of all items of which nature is composed," then the future and past could be predicted with infinite precision.
 And such a world of mathematical precision it was.
 Life in the 19th century was accelerating rapidly, fueled by the new technology of iron and steam made possible by the physics of heat and motion.
 Smoking mechanical ships now crossed the seas in mere days while locomotives raced across continents for the first time moving people faster than any creature could walk or run.
 In Europe and the Americas, electricity and the telegraph made the world smaller than its physical geography and connected any two points at the speed of light (or at least the speed of a telegrapher's typing).
 In this world Le Verrier's name, along with those of other French luminaries of science and technology, would be engraved in the steel girders of the tower Gustave Eiffel would eventually erect over the city of Paris.